20th

 stand-out element of the film.
 It alone may account for its box

-office success, though its two young co-stars might have contributed.
+office success, though its two young co-stars probably contributed.

 The widescreen format enhances some nice underwater sequences by the film's cinematographer, Edward Cronjagerand, and his occasional sunset or